Yuan-998/yuan-998.github.io/_posts/2023-1-24-ZooKeeper.md

 Zookeeper is wait-free because it processes one client's requests without needing to wait for other clients to take action.
 This is partially a consequence of the API: despite being designed to support client/client coordination and synchronization, no ZooKeeper API call is defined in a way that would require one client to wait for another.
 In contrast, a system that supported a lock acquire operation that waited for the current lock holder to release the lock would not be wait-free.

-Ultimately, however, ZooKeeper clients often need to wait for each other, and ZooKeeper does provide a waiting mechanism -- watches.
+Ultimately, however, ZooKeeper clients often need to wait for each other, and ZooKeeper does provide a waiting mechanism -- **watches**.
 The main effect of wait-freedom on the API is that watches are factored out from other operations. **The combination of atomic test-and-set updates (e.g. file creation and writes condition on version) with watches allows clients to synthesize more complex blocking abstractions** (e.g. Section 2.4's locks and barriers).

 ### What is the reason for implementing 'fuzzy snapshots'?